Vectrix: Testing by prospective users

-The New York City Police Department announced in December 2007 that it will be testing vehicles from Vectrix with the goal of replacing its current gasoline-powered scooters.
+The New York City Police Department announced in December 2007 that it would be testing vehicles from Vectrix with the goal of replacing its current gasoline-powered scooters.

-The Government of Canada purchased in August 2008 a vehicle from Vectrix with the goal of testing and evaluating a fully electric compliant open motorcycle's energy consumption, range, and additional road testing parameters.
-This environmental initiative is part of Transport Canada’s ecoTECHNOLOGY for Vehicles (eTV) program.
+The Government of Canada purchased a vehicle from Vectrix in August 2008 with the goal of testing and evaluating a fully electric motorcycle's energy consumption, range, and additional road testing parameters.
+This environmental initiative was part of Transport Canada's ecoTECHNOLOGY for Vehicles (eTV) program.

-First bankruptcy and reorganization

-In July 2009 Vectrix Corporation laid off all but essential staff, this followed several months of announcements of financial problems.
-Analysis of corporate financial results showed the company listed expenses for each bike sold larger than the income earned.
-On September 28, 2009 the company announced a Chapter 11 bankruptcy filing in Delaware and that a New Vectrix might buy the assets of Vectrix to recapitalize a new company.
-In late 2009 its assets were sold to Gold Peak battery group, allowing the company to relaunch.

 New Vectrix

 For much of 2010 the company rehired old and new staff and began supporting old owners with issues again.
-As 2011 rolled around Vectrix introduced the VX-2 and the VX-1 Li/Li+ into the product line showing at some shows and updated on their website.
+In 2011 Vectrix introduced the VX-2 and the VX-1 Li/Li+ into the product line showing at some shows and updated on their website.
 The VX-1 Li is the same as the original bike but using lithium batteries of 30-amp hour capacity, for similar range and performance in a lighter bike.
 The Li+ has a 42-amp hour capacity, giving greater range.
 The VX-2 is designed as a smaller, lighter and less expensive version of the original bike for those who don't need freeway speeds or the weight of the original.
 Though it has similar range to the original, its top speed is less than half, but so is the price.

 In 2012, Vectrix entered into a distribution agreement with Peirspeed to distribute Vectrix electric scooters in the U.S.